 -

-Set SSL certificate and add HTTPS binding to Website
+Setting the SSL certificate and adding HTTPS binding to the website

 Import-Module WebAdministration $siteName = 'website.com'; $fqdn = 'website.com'; # get certificate by Subject $newCert = dir Cert:\localmachine\My | where-Object {$_.subject -like "*website.com*"}; # get certificate by thumbprint #$newCert = dir Cert:\localmachine\My | where-Object {$_.Thumbprint -eq "1d486045ed3af7513b62ae43135421268bcde3dd"}; $webbindings = Get-WebBinding -Name $siteName $webbindings $hasSsl = $webbindings | Where-Object { $_.protocol -like "*https*" } if($hasSsl) { Write-Output "An SSL certificate is already assigned." } else { Write-Output "Applying TLS/SSL Certificate" New-WebBinding -Name $siteName -Port 443 -Protocol https -HostHeader $fqdn; #could add -IPAddress here if needed (and for the get below) $httpsBinding = Get-WebBinding -Name $siteName -Port 443 -Protocol "https" -HostHeader $fqdn; Write-Output $httpsBinding $httpsBinding.AddSslCertificate($newCert.Thumbprint, "my") Write-Output "`r`n`r`nNew web bindings" $webbindings = Get-WebBinding -Name $siteName $webbindings }